deepjoydas/deepjoydas.github.io/academics/index.md

 title: Academic Details
 ---

+### Received full scholarship from University of Newcastle Callaghan Campus Australia worth more than 1 CR with monthly stipend of 2200 AUD to purpuse PhD in Machine Learning with Cybersecutity in Year 2016

 ### Master of Technology (MTech) in Computer Science and Engineering
 #### National Institute of Technology Meghalaya [July 2014 – May 2016]